Last Updated on November 22, 2023 by thecapetownblog

-Constantia is home to some of the best wine farms in South Africa, and I highly recommend exploring this historic wine region.
-So without further ado, I’m going to give you a rundown of the best wine farms in Constantia in 2023.
+I’ve lived in Cape Town for 3 years now, and have spent many happy days exploring this historic wine region.
+So without further ado, I’m going to give you a rundown of the best wine farms in Constantia in 2024.

 1. Beau Constantia

-Beau Constantia is probably the most popular wine farm in Constantia, so you should book in advance.
-Fortunately, you can do it via their website.
+Beau Constantia is probably the most popular wine farm in Constantia, so you should book in advance!
+We usually make a booking via their website.
+The last tastings of the day begin at 4:30 pm, so bear that in mind!

 2. Groot Constantia

-Groot Constantia is the oldest wine farm in the area and I also think it has the nicest wine.
-It doesn’t have the same epic views as Beau Constantia from the tasting garden, but the pretty Cape Dutch buildings and resident ducks make up for it.
+Groot Constantia is the oldest wine farm in South Africa and I also think it has the best wine in Constantia.
+No, it doesn’t have the same epic views as Beau Constantia from the tasting garden, but the pretty Cape Dutch buildings and resident ducks make up for it.

 Klein Constantia is another beautiful and elegant wine estate where you can spend a happy afternoon sipping wine.
 It’s one of the most historic wine farms in South Africa, dating all the way back to 1685.